Skip to content

 Now I’m atop Pen y Fan and suddenly it feels as if it’s all been too easy, getting up here.
 It’s over too soon.
 I want more.

 I ask a fellow hiker if he’d be happy to take a photo of me.
-“I was planning to get a few more peaks in today,” he tells me, “but my legs are done,” he tells me.
-I feel the same and wonder if I should do the same.
+“I was planning to get a few more peaks in today,” he tells me, “but my legs are done.”
+I feel the same.

 I could be back at my car in less than two hours.
 Home in three.
 In time for dinner, a hot bath and ice-cold beer.
 But no, it would seem silly to turn around now.
 I mean, is that what people do?
 Just hike to the top and then turn around?
 Surely the best bit is yet to come: setting up a camp to call home for the night.
 Sunset.
 Waking up to sunrise.